mikeyaworski/Utility-Discord-Bot/README.md

     - Add another for `ENVIRONMENT` = `production`
     - Add another for `NPM_CONFIG_PRODUCTION` = `false`
     - Add another for `OWNER_ID` which is the ID of your Discord account.
     - Finally, add one for `PING_HOST` which is a link to your Heroku app web URL.
-It will be
+It will be:

         ```
         https://<HEROKU_APP_NAME>.herokuapp.com
         ```